Georgia pours cold water on Trump bid to overturn Biden win

 Biden is the first Democrat to carry Georgia since 1992.

-“The numbers reflect the verdict of the people, not a decision by the secretary of state’s office or courts, or of either campaigns,” Raffensperger, a Republican and Trump supporter, told reporters.
+“The numbers reflect the verdict of the people, not a decision by the secretary of state’s office or courts, or of either campaigns,” Raffensperger, a Republican and Trump supporter, told reporters, just hours before his office certified the results.
+Official figures on the Secretary of State’s website showed Biden winning the state by 12,670 votes.

-In a statement hours later, Raffensberger said he would certify the results later on Friday.

-Trump expressed dismay, saying on Twitter that Georgia officials were refusing “to let us look at signatures which would expose hundreds of thousands of illegal ballots” and give him and his party “a BIG VICTORY.”
+Trump expressed dismay earlier on Friday, saying on Twitter that Georgia officials were refusing “to let us look at signatures which would expose hundreds of thousands of illegal ballots” and give him and his party “a BIG VICTORY.”

 The president provided no evidence to back up his claim.